Study Skills and OCD

 There many types of support groups you can be involved in such as online communities like FaceBook and through blogs or other chats.
 Therapy support groups that meet in person and discus experiences in an environment where you learn from each other are also great options for building motivation.

-There are also many local resources that are available for you to utilize, such as local private clinics.
+There are also many local resources that are available for you to utilize.

 These disorders often occur in combination with OCD.